-The Genetic Counseling Master's Program (GCMP) at Rutgers University is a 22 month graduate program for students wishing to pursue a career in the growing and exciting field of genetic counseling.
+The Genetic Counseling Master's Program (GCMP) at Rutgers University is a 22-month graduate program for students wishing to pursue a career in the growing and exciting field of genetic counseling.
 Our training involves rigorous coursework, a variety of clinical rotations offered throughout the state, and a Master's research project.
-Housed within the Microbiology and Molecular Genetics Program, our program provides students with resources from the Graduate School – New Brunswick, as well the Rutgers Biomedical and Health Sciences.
-Our dedicated academic and clinical faculty are experienced genetic professions, representing a variety of specialties.
-As the only genetic counseling training program in New Jersey, our students have the opportunity to work with a network of talented genetic counselors working in a great variety of professional settings.
+Housed within the Microbiology and Molecular Genetics Program, our program provides students with resources from the School of Graduate Studies, as well as the Rutgers Biomedical and Health Sciences.
+Our dedicated academic and clinical faculty are experienced genetic professionals, representing a variety of specialties.
+Our students have the opportunity to work with a vast network of talented genetic counselors across the state of New Jersey working in a great variety of professional settings.

 We invite you to explore our website or watch our video to learn more about our exciting and innovative program!

 Graduate programs at the Rutgers School of Arts & Sciences (SAS) are administered in conjunction with the School of Graduate Studies.
 Students wishing to pursue a graduate program at SAS must apply to the School of Graduate Studies.

 The Rutgers Genetic Counseling Master’s Program is accredited with Full Program status by the Accreditation Council for Genetic Counseling (ACGC), located at 7918 Jones Branch Drive, Suite 300, McLean, VA 22102.
 ACGC can be reached by phone at 703.506.3266 or through their website.

 Mark your calendars for our upcoming Open House sessions on 9/22/2022 at 6pm EST and 10/11/2022 at 6pm EST. More details and information on how to register coming soon!